mercurius-js/mercurius-typescript/packages/mercurius-codegen/README.md

 This library also exports a very lightweight helper that is very useful for lazy resolution of promises, for example, to prevent un-requested data to be fetched from a database.

-Basically, it create a lazy promise that defers execution until it's awaited or when .then() / .catch() is called, perfect for GraphQL Resolvers.
+Basically, it creates a lazy promise that defers execution until it's awaited or when .then() / .catch() is called, perfect for GraphQL Resolvers.

-> Internally it uses [p-lazy](https://github.com/sindresorhus/p-lazy), which is also re-exported from this library
+> Internally, it uses [p-lazy](https://github.com/sindresorhus/p-lazy), which is also re-exported from this library

 ```ts
 import { LazyPromise } from 'mercurius-codegen'